CTs are critical for the operation of power systems. A CT saturation calculation will show how well a CT can operate in non-ideal conditions.

 0.2 VA/5A = 0.04 ohms

-Important Note: typically, old electromechanical relays have high burdens.
-Thus, they require high CT accuracy classes.
-While new-age microprocessor relays have a very little burden.
+Important Note: Old electromechanical relays usually have high burdens, needing high CT accuracy classes.
+In contrast, modern microprocessor relays have much lower burdens.

 CT Burden = CT lead resistance + relay burden